Are You Overwhelmed By The Challenges Of Your Or A Loved One’s Early Recovery?

 Coaching, especially in early recovery, can be critical to your success and significantly decrease the likelihood of relapse.
 Coaching provides you with extra support and accessibility to someone who is both trained in substance abuse and has personal experience, which is critical especially if you’re not actively working a 12-step program and don’t have a sponsor.
 He or she can help you deal with recovery concerns as well as all aspects of your life.
 All that said, the length of time that you choose to work with a coach is entirely up to you, your needs and your recovery goals.

 I’m going to meetings and am in therapy.
 Why do I also need a coach?

 Therapy brings up a lot of emotions, and a coach can help you process what is coming up for you between sessions.
 As someone who has been there, your coach can provide you with proven strategies and tools and help you figure out what works specifically for you.
 Your coach’s role also far exceeds that of a sponsor.
 He or she can help you with much more than working the 12 steps, including addressing emotions, relationships and legal, financial, family and career concerns.
 Your coach can also help you identify what is important to you and develop actionable steps that you can take to meet recovery goals.

 Find Freedom From Addiction

 If you and/or a loved one are struggling with the challenges of recovery, we can help.
-We offer in-person coaching in Houston, TX and Austin, TX and online recovery coaching throughout the U.S. We also offer drug counseling, alcohol counseling, family therapy and codependency counseling at our Houston and Austin offices and online therapy throughout the state of Texas.
+We offer in-person coaching in Houston, TX and Dripping Springs, TX and online recovery coaching throughout the U.S. We also offer drug counseling, alcohol counseling, family therapy and codependency counseling at our Houston and Dripping Springs offices and online therapy throughout the state of Texas.